 "Something had happened.
 A fuse blew and I had gone out of my skull."

-Both employ a long list of explitives whenever they lose their tempers.
+- Both employ a long list of expletives whenever they lose their tempers.

 Well, it's a blue ball!

 - The Ghost: The Bumpuses, again.

 - Gosh Dang It to Heck!: Played with, when the dad clearly wants to curse, but has to Bowdlerise himself.
 Played straight when the family hears him trying to start the furnace.

 - Rumors state that originally, the actor that played the Old Man was really cursing in the scenes where he's speaking Angrish.
 When the producers got back a rating from the MPAA, they quickly re-dubbed those scenes with harmless euphemisms or gibberish.
 In fact, right before the tire blows out, the Old man says "dad gummit," but those who can read lips can see him say "goddammit."

 - Later lampshaded in the scene in which Ralphie helps his father change a flat tire.
 After the nuts get knocked out of the hubcap he was holding, he shouts out "Oh, fudge!!!"
 Only, as he points out himself, he didn't actually say "fudge".

 word!
 The big one!
 The queen mother of dirty words...
 The "F

 - Happily Married: Not even the "Legendary Battle of the Lamp" can permanently derail Ralphie's parents.

 - Hair of the Dog: On Christmas morning, the Old Man is rubbing his head and grimacing as if he has a hangover.
 Apparently a morning bottle of wine is a Christmas tradition at Ralphie's house.
 After a glass of wine, he is back to his usual self.